In Person Run Workshop

 Also, not for nothing, I am someone who has gone from being a complete beginner runner to running 2 half marathons and one 14mile trail race.
 I trail race all summer in races ranging from 3 miles to 10 miles after thinking 3 miles would be the longest distance I could ever imagine running.
 I've been there!
 And I'm excited to help you start (or continue) your path into running.

-Who knows where you might find yourself?
+Who knows where you might find yourself in a few months or a few years?

 If you have any questions about the group please reach out to Azul at info@brooklynstrength.com